Jatin-parmar/E-Notes/README.md

 ## Features

-- Take and save notes directly in your browser.
+- **Purpose:**Take and save notes directly in your browser Anywhere & Everywhere.
-- Organize your notes with categories or tags.
-- Search and filter notes for easy access.
+- **Local Storage:** All notes are stored locally within your browser, ensuring privacy and accessibility.
-- Customize the appearance and settings of the extension.
+- **Theme Support:** Choose between two different themes - normal and dark mode - to customize the appearance of the extension.

-## License

-This project is licensed under the [MIT License](LICENSE).
+- **No Limitations:** Create an unlimited number of notes, and write as many words or characters as needed, without any restrictions.

+Don't Forget To Star The Repo For Easy Access In Future & Follow Me.